 HIPAA safeguards can be broadly categorized into three large categories:

-Compliance with HIPAA standards is essential for entities within the healthcare industry to maintain patient trust and avoid legal penalties.
+Compliance with HIPAA standards is essential for healthcare software development services providers and entities within the healthcare industry to maintain patient trust and avoid legal penalties.

 8. GDPR